Why Biblical Law?

 This present life is a school and the elect are in training to learn the ways of Yahweh.
 As we obediently keep all His Commandments day by day, we overcome the pulls of the Devil, the world, and our own flesh.
 Thus our character is gradually changed from rebellious, carnal nature to one exuding love, joy, peace, and other fruits of the Spirit.

 Yahweh’s indwelling Holy Spirit should dominate our life.
-By the time we reach our and ten years (Psalm 90:10) our nature is more or less fixed.
+By the time we reach our three score and ten years (Psalm 90:10) our nature is more or less fixed.

 This tremendous promise is truly for us today.
 "Israel has not obtained that which he seeks for, but the election has obtained it," Romans 11:7.